Master of Social Work (MSW)

 Please note: Admission and degree requirements for the off-campus programs are the same as those for the Charles River Campus in Boston.
 Applications for the Fall River and the Chelmsford campuses are accepted each year.
 Applications for the Cape Cod Campus are accepted every other year, on even years.
 Also, the Advanced Standing option is not available in the off-campus program.

 Online MSW Program

-The Online MSW Program option at Boston University School of Social Work allows applicants interested in a graduate clinical social work education to earn an MSW degree by enrolling in our innovative educational programs.
-This part-time online program in Clinical Social Work Practice offers two tracks to complete the MSW degree.
-The eligibility to pursue a specific track is dependent on previous human services experience.
+The Online MSW Program option at Boston University School of Social Work allows applicants interested in a graduate clinical social work education to earn an MSW degree by enrolling in our innovative online program.
+This part-time course of study in Clinical Social Work Practice offers two options to complete the MSW (see requirements below).

 Utilizing a convenient online learning format, the program allows individuals to earn an MSW degree while continuing to live and work in their own communities.
 Students take the required and elective courses online; and complete one or two field internships (depending upon relevant work experience) within or near their geographic area.

-Courses are taught by Boston University’s faculty who is committed to continue to provide leadership, mentorship, and to share their expertise and current research initiatives in the online Master of Social Work Program.
-Through this program, students throughout the United States can now access their vast experience and expertise in current and emerging social work practice.
+Courses are taught by Boston University’s faculty who are committed to continue to provide leadership, mentorship, and to share their expertise and current research initiatives in the online Master of Social Work Program.

-Applicants who have a minimum of two years of supervised human services experience may apply to be considered for Track A (HSE).
-Other applicants are eligible to apply for Track B (Traditional Program).
+Applicants who have a minimum of two years of supervised human services experience may apply to be considered for the Human Service Experience (HSE) Track.
+Other applicants are eligible to apply for the Traditional MSW Track (TT).
 Applications for the Online MSW Program are accepted each semester and applicants can apply to enter the online program in September, January, or May.

 - A cumulative GPA of at least 3.0 (B) is required for all undergraduate study.